How to Hire a Personal Bodyguard?

 If you are particularly famous, you may need to have a bodyguard.
 This does not mean that you will always need to have a bodyguard, but if you are going to public places where a large number of people will be present, then you should get in touch with the bodyguard for service.

 A vital point before you hire a personal bodyguard is to check for his private security license.
 Before hiring you should be aware of all the required licenses.
 Check for their originality and validity.
 These licenses have inscribed on them something like a Personal Protection Officer (PPO).
 Though these licenses can be easily acquired with little training, so, relying wholly on such papers would be rather insufficient.
 Check for certifications, which truly identify his potential as to what degree of talent he holds.

 You need to ask for his valid ID proof, his driving license, citizenship proof, etc. and keeping a copy of them would be a smart choice.
 Conducting a criminal check on the web is important.
 You should be well aware that you are not hiring a criminal.
 Instead of believing in whatever he says, ask for his specific skills and their demonstrations if possible.
 His actions during walking, talking, eating should be known.
 He should be excellent with driving skills having specialized training for defense.
-He should be good in protection with and without arms.
+He should be good in protection with and/or without arms.